The best way to generate sustainable traffic is to optimize your website for search engine optimization.

 The recent Google algorithm update has been called code named core updates, with less transparency as to which part of the search engines are improved on.

-Seems, Like Google engineers do not want people sneaking in on their search engines and try to hack it, so they decided to make this update anonymous.
+Like Google engineers do not want people sneaking in on their search engines and trying to hack them, so they decided to make this update anonymous.

-Google core updates are likely just improvements on previous Google updates or perhaps bundles of smaller updates tied together.
+Google core updates are likely just improvements on previous Google updates or perhaps bundles of more minor updates tied together.

 9. Google Spam Update – 2021

-The Google spam update is another Google algorithm update aimed a removing poor quality content that gets higher ranking via crooked link building strategies such as guest posting, paid links and also affiliate links.
+The Google spam update is another Google algorithm update to remove poor quality content that gets a higher ranking via crooked link building strategies such as guest posting, paid links, and affiliate links.

-To effectively handle the Google spam update you need to make sure your contents are rich and highly informative, also, make sure that It is important to have proper tagging links if they follow an exchange of money.
-Prefer using various rel tags in your links like:
+To effectively handle the Google spam update, you need to make sure your contents are rich and highly informative; also, make sure that It is essential to have proper tagging links if they follow an exchange of money.
+I prefer using various rel tags in your links like: